 How does getting the wrong medication happen?

 Getting the wrong medication happens when the pharmacist does not do their job to a professional level.
-Getting the wrong person’s medication is avoidable, but it can happen.
+Getting the wrong person’s medication is avoidable, after all most prescriptions have all your details, but it can happen when patient safety is not prioritised.

 The pharmacy has procedures in place to prevent medical negligence by someone being given the incorrect medication.